andrematiello/billion_challenge/README.md

-# ONE BILLION CHALLENGE – PYTHON EDITION
+# ONE BILLION ROWS CHALLENGE - PYTHON EDITION

 ## ABOUT THE PROJECT